-Information about the University's research strategy, the Research Degrees committee and training for researchers is available on the Graduate School website.
+Information about the University's research strategy, the next REF, and training for researchers is available on the Graduate School website.

 Academic Librarians can offer help and guidance with using library resources, literature searching, managing your references and keeping up-to-date with your research topic.
 They are happy to provide one-to-one training sessions.
 To make an appointment contact the Academic Librarian for your subject area.

 The Library has a large selection of books, both print and electronic, to support you research.
 These can be found by using our LibrarySearch tool.
 LibrarySearch is a federated search engine that searches most of Abertay's resources in one easy search.
 It can be a a good place to start searching for journal articles as it will highlight individual databases that may be good for your research topic.
 The Resources A-Z lists all the electronic book collections and journal databases that the Library subscribes to.
 More information on using the library and its services can be found on the library pages Finding Resources.

 EThOS.
 EThOS is a British Library service which allows you to search and download UK PhD theses.
 Further information on theses repositories can be found on our Finding Resources page.

 Depositing your thesis.
 Information on how to submit an electronic copy of your thesis, and some of the issues you may need to consider.